flengyel/Zettel/README.md

 The following checklist in Markdown is a first attempt (Gawande 2010).

+- [ ] Does this Zettel raise or answer a worthwhile question?
+      If so, proceed.

 - [ ] Replace the header timestamp ID with your own ID.
 - [ ] Replace the title with your title.
 - [ ] Replace the hashtags above with your own #hashtag keywords
 - [ ] Replace the link after the **CONTEXT** keyword with a link to a Zettel Z such that this Zettel
     - [ ] continues Z; or
     - [ ] comments on (or raises a question about) an aspect of Zettel Z; otherwise,
-    - [ ] if there is no such prior Zettel Z, and this Zettel starts a new topic, remove the **CONTEXT** line entirely.
+    - [ ] if there is no such prior Zettel Z, and this Zettel starts a new topic, link to an index.
 - [ ] Replace the body (including this cheklist) with your own text and Markdown in the body.
 - [ ] Are there footnotes or endnotes?
     - [ ] Footnotes and endnotes become links within the body to other Zettels.